Can Delivery Confirmation Help Prevent or Dispute Chargebacks?

 How Merchandise Delivery Can Affect Chargebacks

 We should talk a little about chargebacks themselves to help you understand how delivery confirmation fits into an overall chargeback strategy.
-There is one common chargeback reason impacted by the use of delivery confirmation: Merchandise Not Received.
+For the most part, only one common chargeback type could be impacted by the use of delivery confirmation: Merchandise Not Received.

 There are numerous situations that could lead to a Merchandise Not Received chargeback.
 The most common claims include: